Jacob577/GPU-console-application/README.md

 ### GPU-console-application

-This console application was created in order to help me get my hands on the a graphics card of the 3000-series.
-I now got a RTX 3060 so it ended quite well.
+This console application was created in order to help me get my hands on a graphics card of the 3000-series.
+I now have a RTX 3060 so it ended quite well.

 ## Technologies
 Project is created with: